apeeters/JFreeChart/README.txt

 ---------------
 A list of changes in recent versions:

+1.0.8a: (06-Dec-2007)
+        - a special bug fix release to address security issues in the HTML image map generation code.

 1.0.8 : (23-Nov-2007)
         - primarily a bug fix release.
 See the NEWS and ChangeLog files for a more detailed description of the changes in this release.